cpprev/Leetcode-practice/README.md

 ---

-:pushpin: This repository's goal is to follow my journey on https://leetcode.com.
+:pushpin: This repository's goal is to document my journey on https://leetcode.com.

 :pushpin: The solutions are implemented in the C++ language.